 Free College Meals

-- Working Tax Credit Run on (paid for 4 weeks after someone stops qualifying for
+- Working Tax Credit Run on (paid for 4 weeks after someone stops qualifying for Working Tax Credit)

-- Universal Credit with net earnings not exceeding the equivalent of £7400 per
+- Universal Credit with net earnings not exceeding £7,400 per year

-Free meals may also be awarded, at the college’s discretion, to students who have applied for discretionary support and meet the income threshold criteria.
+Meals may also be awarded, at the College’s discretion, to students who have applied for discretionary support and meet the income threshold criteria.
 Eligibility will be assessed through the applications and evidence received and meal credits added to the student’s college card.

 Care to Learn Funding

-Government funding is available for young parents to help with nursery fees.
-More information can be found at www.gov.uk/care-to-learn
+Government funding is available for young parents under the age of 20 to help with nursery fees.
+Visit Government Care to Learn for more information.

 Tuition is free to all full-time 16 to 18 year olds who are British nationals, EU citizens or who have residence qualifications in the UK.
 Fees for adults and other nationals are available on request.